iSAQB Glossary of Software Architecture Terminology

 Context View

 Shows the complete system as one blackbox within its environment, either from a business perspective (business context) or from a technical or deployment perspective (technical context).
-The context view (or context diagram) shows the boundary between a system and its environment, showing the entities in its environment (its neighbours) with which it interacts.
+The context view (or context diagram) shows the boundary between a system and its environment, showing the entities in its environment (its neighbors) with which it interacts.

 See Context.